The way out of grief is to go through it.

 Grief and Loss

 Grief and loss are part of every human’s experience.
 Grief is complex, personal and unique to our experience, loss history and what we have been taught about how we should be managing it.
-Who among us has never been impacted by the death of someone we cared about (and the response to that is grief), or suffered a psychosocial loss that could be as powerful as a death (divorce, catastrophic injury, job loss)?
+Who among us has never been impacted by the death of someone, or suffered a psychosocial / non-death loss that could be as powerful as a death (divorce, catastrophic injury, job loss)?
 Grief and loss do not recognize age, race, religion, culture, gender, or socio-economic group.
 However, these are factors in how grief and loss are processed.

 About

-Ken Barringer, M.A., LMHC has worked in the field of mental health since 1984 and is the Director of the Academy in Newton, as well as an Adjunct Faculty member at Lesley University, Division of Counseling and Psychology.
-He is also a member of the American Counseling Association, Massachusetts Mental Health Counselors Association, Association for Counseling Education and Supervision, and the Association for Multicultural Counseling and Development.
+Ken Barringer, M.A., LMHC has worked in the field of mental health since 1984 and is the Director of the Academy in Newton.
+He is also an Adjunct Faculty member at Lesley University, Division of Counseling and Psychology where he designed and teaches a graduate level course in grief.
+In addition, he is a member of the American Counseling Association, Massachusetts Mental Health Counselors Association, Association for Counseling Education and Supervision, and the Association for Multicultural Counseling and Development.

 VIDEOS